-The Fairfax-Falls Church Community Partnership to Prevent and End Homelessness is joining the 100,000 Homes Campaign, a national movement to find permanent homes for 100,000 chronically homeless.
+The Fairfax-Falls Church Community Partnership to Prevent and End Homelessness has joined the 100,000 Homes Campaign, a national movement to find permanent homes for 100,000 chronically homeless.

 Homelessness is an urgent problem in the Fairfax-Falls Church community.
 While we have generated some exciting results by rapidly moving families and individuals into housing with services, those experiencing chronic homelessness have been harder to help.
 The 100,000 Homes movement is designed specifically to help identify and address the needs of those who continuously struggle with finding a safe and consistent place to call home.
 The campaign provides concrete, innovative tools and infrastructure that will help us end homelessness in our community.

 While many may think that the chronically homeless don't want to leave the streets, the reality is that the majority of chronically homeless individuals endures serious illness, and physical and mental disability on a daily basis.
 Outreach to this community has shown that many would like to have a home, if all they needed to do was pay rent and be a good tenant.
 The 100,000 Homes model provides homeless individuals with caring, individually tailored support services at each stage of their journey from homelessness to housed.
 As of Dec.
 10, 2012, the national campaign has already housed 23,151 people, with more than 90 percent of those helped remaining stably housed.

 A Home for All